 Fasten All the Buckles or Snaps

-Do up the throat latch of the bridle.
-This endurance bridle has a snap at the throat latch.
+Fasten the throat latch of the bridle.
+An endurance bridle has a snap at the throat latch.
 Most traditional leather bridles will have buckles.
-So that your horse can flex his neck properly don't do the throat latch up tightly; leave about 4 inches slack.
-You should be able to slip the width of your hand, between the strap and your horse’s jaw.
+Do not fasten the throat latch too tightly; you want your horse to be able to flex its neck.
+Leave about 4 inches of slack.
+You should be able to slip the width of your hand between the strap and your horse’s jaw.

-Unless you are using a special nose band, such as a figure-eight, flash, or grakle nose band, leave about two fingers width between the lower jaw and... the strap when you do up the nose band or cavesson.
-If you are using a curb bit, you’ll need to do up the curb chain or strap.
+Unless you use a special noseband, such as a figure-eight, flash, or grackle noseband, leave about two fingers width between the lower jaw and the strap when you attach the noseband or cavesson.
+If you are using a curb bit, you’ll need to fasten the curb chain or strap.
 Leave the width of two fingers between the chain and the lower jaw.
 Leaving the chain too loose or tight can make the action of the bit or the chain more severe.
-If the bit has a port it could rotate up and hurt the top of the horse’s mouth.
+If the bit has a port, it could rotate up and hurt the top of the horse’s mouth.

 Removing the Bridle

-Remove the bridle by slipping the halter (attached to a cross tie or lead rope) back over the horse's ears as in Step Two.
-Undo the throat latch, curb chain and nose band.
+Remove the bridle by slipping the halter (attached to a crosstie or lead rope) back over the horse's ears.
+Undo the throat latch, curb chain, and noseband.
 With your left hand, reach under the horse's neck and slide the crown over the horse's ears.
-Holding it as you did in step three, gently lower the bit out of the horse's mouth.
-Be careful not to knock his teeth.
-With your right hand, slip the halter on properly and take the reins up over the horse's neck to... completely remove the bridle.
-After, use you may wish to clean your bridle, or at least wipe the bit to tidy it up before hanging it away.
+Hold it as you did when you were putting it on.
+Gently lower the bit out of the horse's mouth.
+Be careful not to knock the horse's teeth.
+With your right hand, slip the halter on and pull the reins up over the horse's neck to completely remove the bridle.
+Once you remove it, you may wish to clean your bridle or wipe the bit before hanging it away.